EGI-Federation/documentation/content/en/users/cloud-compute/ec3/apps/ecas/_index.md

 ![Jupyter.](ecas-jupyter.png)

 ### Accessing the Grafana UI

+This section will show how to monitor the ECAS environment and the resource usage and get aggregated information over time.

 To access the Grafana monitoring interface, open the browser at `https://<YOUR_CLUSTER_IP>:3000` and log in to the system using the
 *admin* username and the password specified in the `.grafana_pwd` file located under the `/root` folder.